natethegreate/hent-AI/README.md

 "region_attributes":{"censor":"bar"}} OR "region_attributes":{"censor":"mosaic"}}
 ```

-Currently, the model needs a bigger database, namely with bar censors.
-Please contact me (Discord or Twitter) so I can provide the current dataset if you wish to train on your own.
-We are currently looking into dataset generation by censoring already uncensored images, as well as further image augmentation.
 [Here](https://drive.google.com/open?id=1J0T6sZx8sN0wyo3Ctg88nlFWg414256j) is a (NSFW) sample of my dataset annotations, along with the vgg editor.
-You can start off of this sample and build off of it, and hopefully send your dataset to me so I can append it to the current dataset.

 # The Model

-I experimented with other pre-trained models, but ended transfer learning with the imagenet model.
 You will want the latest model for better accuracy.

 * Model 161 (deprecated)